Or, How to Love God and How not to Love God

 (John 14:23-24)

-Everyone who teaches that God’s word is something other than the Scriptures or twists it to mean something that God never intended is not only not loving God themselves, but they are teaching others not to love God.
+Everyone who teaches that God’s word is something other than the Scriptures, or who twists it to mean something God never intended, is not only not loving God themselves, but is also teaching others not to love God.
 And God doesn’t like that.

 But whoever causes one of these little ones who believe in me to stumble, it would be better for him that a huge millstone should be hung around his neck, and that he should be sunk in the depths of the sea.